tboydston/hdAddressGenerator/ReadMe.md

 # Tests

-Before using this library in production it is important that you insure your coin has a test in the tests/coins folder to insure that addresses are generated accurately.
+Before using this library in production it is important that you verify your coin has a test in the tests/coins folder to insure that addresses are generated accurately.

 If it does not, it is easy to create one.
-Go to [iancoleman.io/bip39/](https://iancoleman.io/bip39/) or a similar site.
-Enter the seed from the tests/settings.js file into the as the mnemonic.
-Create a new coin in the tests/coins/ folder using the shortname of your coin.
+1. Go to [iancoleman.io/bip39/](https://iancoleman.io/bip39/) or a similar site.
+2. Enter the seed from the tests/settings.js file into the as the mnemonic.
+3. Create a new coin in the tests/coins/ folder using the shortname of your coin.
 This needs to match the short name used in the coinlist [here](https://github.com/tboydston/coinnetworklist/blob/main/coinNetworkList.js).
-Copy the content of a coin that is similar to yours from the tests/coins/ folder and replace the values you generated.
+4. Copy the content of a coin that is similar to yours from the tests/coins/ folder and replace the values you generated.
 You probably don't want to use bitcoin as this contains some general tests that are not coin specific.
-If your coin uses bip 49 or 84 address make sure you include those test addresses as well.
-Replace your coin shortname with the contents of 'testCoin' in the test.settings.js file.
-You can test your coin with "mocha tests/coinTests.js".
-If all tests pass change 'testCoin' back to 'ALL' im the settings file commit, and submit a pull request.
+If your coin uses bip 49 or 84 address make sure you include those tests as well.
+5. Replace your coin shortname with the contents of 'testCoin' in the test/settings.js file.
+6. Test your coin with `mocha tests/coinTests.js`.
+If all tests pass change 'testCoin' back to 'ALL' im the settings file commit and submit a pull request.
 If your test fail double check your content.
 If it still fails open an issue for your coin.

 # Credit

-This generator is based on the Ian Coleman's BIP 39 generator available [iancoleman.io/bip39/](https://iancoleman.io/bip39/) which is in turn based on the work of many people who created the underlining libraries.
+This generator is based on Ian Coleman's BIP 39 generator available at [iancoleman.io/bip39/](https://iancoleman.io/bip39/) which is in turn based on the work of many people who created the underlining libraries.